The Command API

 The default display mode is a tooltip.

-To display the error as a tooltip/popup/toast, use the following format:
+To display the error with a specific display mode and/or timeout, use the following format:

 Tooltip will display at the bottom of the object that triggered the command, e.g. a button or field object.